About the Logo

 When initiating a logo or branding project, the core color or colors is always going to be at the forefront of the design process.
 Do you want the cool corporate look of blue, the natural, growth look of green, the calm, organic look of brown, or the energy of red?

 For Mikkomi, we chose a color swatch that starts with red.
-Red implies strength and energy, both qualities we bring to your digital presence.
-We work each day to strengthen and energize the digital presence of each of our clients.
+Red implies strength and energy, both qualities we bring to your website development.
+We work to strengthen and energize your presence on the internet with your website.

 Logo Designer for Mikkomi